Vishesh-Gupta/Course-Notes-UW/Computer Science/CS 246/Lecture 3.md

 First line should be
 #!/bin/bash -  Hash Bang line <- Shebang line.
 It just tells that the script is a bash script

+-give a script x permission
+-Run script using ./<script>

+**Arguments to a script**
+./script arg1 arg2 ...
+     $0          $1        $2

+ eg. Is a given word a valid word in the dictionary?

+ #!/bin/bash
+ egrep "^$1$" /usr/share/dict/words

+ eg. A good password is not in the dictionary.
+Is a given word a good password?

+ #!/bin/bash
+ egerp "^$1$" /usr/share/dict/words >  /dev/null

+ **Status Quote**

+ NOTE: To throw away the output we send the output to /dev/null